 Imagine a world in which people interacted with each other like ants or fish.
 Imagine a day at work like this, or in your family, aware of the surface behavior of the people around you but oblivious to their inner life while they remain unmoved by your own.

-Without empathy, there can be no real love, compassion, kindness, or friendship.
-Empathic breakdowns shake the foundation of a relationship; just recall a time you felt misunderstood – or even worse, a time when the other person could care less about understanding you.
+Empathic breakdowns shake the foundation of a relationship; recall a time you felt misunderstood – or even worse, a time when the other person couldn’t care less about understanding you.
 In particular, anyone who is vulnerable (e.g., children, the elderly) has a profound need for empathy, and when it’s a thin soup or missing altogether, that’s very disturbing.
-In my experience as a therapist, poor empathy is the core problem in most troubled couples or families; without it, nothing good is likely to happen; with it, even the toughest issues can be resolved.
+In my experience as a therapist, poor empathy is the core problem in most troubled couples or families; without it, nothing good is likely to happen; with it, even the most challenging issues can be resolved.

-Empathy is soothing, calming, bridge-building; when it’s present, it’s much easier to work through things.
-Empathy gives you lots of useful information, like what’s most important to others or what’s really bothering them.
+Empathy is soothing, calming, and bridge-building; when it’s present, it’s much easier to work through things.
+Empathy gives you lots of helpful information, like what’s most important to others or what’s really bothering them.

 This week, repeatedly tune into the interior of the people around you; “empathy moments” often take just a few seconds.